CiscoTestAutomation/genieparser/changelog/undistributed.rst

 	  * Updated ShowIpBgpNeighbors to support different Address familiy
 * IOSXR
     * Updated ShowBgpAllAll for more variations of parameters
+    * Updated ShowBgpAllNeighbors for more varied neighbor capabilities

 --------------------------------------------------------------------------------
                                   POLICY-MAP